Exploring the relationship between prolonged standing and prolonged sitting at work and heart disease among male and female workers

 Reasons for the study

 While a growing body of research is examining the impacts of prolonged occupational sitting on cardiovascular and other health risk factors, relatively little work has examined the effects of prolonged occupational standing.
-This study aims to fill this gap, with a focus on differing health risks among male and female workers.
+This study aimed to fill this gap, with a focus on differing health risks among male and female workers.

 Objectives of the study